Orchestration Cluster authorization

-Camunda 8's Orchestration Cluster provides a fine-grained authorization system for controlling access to applications and APIs.
-This system applies to:
+Camunda 8's Orchestration Cluster provides a fine-grained authorization system for controlling access to web components and APIs.

-- Based on the principle of least privilege
+The authorization system is built on the principle of least privilege.

-- Enforced across both web applications and API requests
+This model is enforced across both web components and API requests.

 - User

-is authorized to create new users - Group
+can be authorized to create new users. - Group

 - User